Zero Turn vs Traditional Rider

 Without a steering wheel, a zero turn machine may look intimidating to drive, but most people become comfortable with the way it handles after just a few times mowing their lawn.

-Steering a zero turn mower is easy.
+Steering a zero turn mower with lap bars is easy.
 In fact, it is not that different from steering a shopping cart.

 - Forward: Push the handles forward.